2.26 College/School Procedures

 • Significant actions taken at each meeting.

-• Copy of letter to candidate indicating approval or denial of application for promotion.
+• Copy of the letter to each candidate indicating approval or denial of application for promotion.